 Vivint Security System – The Power to Choose

 Vivint is based out of Provo, Utah, and has been since 1999.
 In fact on my last trip through Salt Lake City with the family we drove right by their HQ.
-I was impressed with its elegance to say the least.
+I was impressed with its massive size to say the least.

 The Vivint security system that you find online has more than enough for you to choose from.
 Vivint has opened the doors to full home automation as well.
 They have teamed up with Kwikset to give you the ability to lock and unlock your doors from your phone.
 You know, in case you forgot to lock your door on the way to the store.